Vitamin C (Ascorbic Acid)

 In other words, urinary vitamin C levels can provide insights into the vitamin C balance in your body.
 It is crucial to perform a urine test and monitor the level of vitamin C to prevent adverse negative effects resulting from inadequate or excessive vitamin C intake.

 Vitamin C is a water-soluble vitamin.
 Excess amounts of vitamin C are thus not stored in the body, but instead excreted from the body through urine.
 The body maintains only a small reserve of water-soluble vitamins, explaining why it is necessary to regularly consume vitamins.

 Symptoms of severe vitamin C deficiency can take months to develop.
 However, there are still several signs and symptoms that might indicate that the body is low on vitamin C, including:

 - Slow-healing wounds

 Optimal Urine Vitamin C

 Fruits and vegetables rich in vitamin C include oranges, strawberries, kiwis, bell peppers, broccoli, kale, and spinach.
 Vitamin C can also be taken as a food supplement to boost intake from natural food sources.
-Meeting your daily vitamin C requirements is crucial to achieving optimal health and wellness.
+Meeting your daily vitamin C requirements is crucial to achieving optimal wellness.

 The benefits of getting enough vitamin C include:

-- Exerts powerful antioxidant effects
+- Exertion of powerful antioxidant effects

-- Improves iron absorption
+- Improved iron absorption